MicrosoftDocs/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 ## Set minimum group size

-*Applies to: Microsoft 365 global admins and Viva Insights admins*
+These steps apply both to Microsoft 365 global admins and Viva Insights admins.

 >[!Note]
 >This change will go into effect in 24 hours.
 This will be used for the metric comparison between groups in the Copilot dashboard.